unternet-co/unternet.co/docs/web-applets/quickstart.md

 ### Using npm

-First, let's create an npm project that will build a static website.
+First, let's create an npm project that will build a static website (or clone one of our [templates](/docs/web-applets/resources/templates)).

 In this example, we'll use <a href="https://vite.dev/" target="_blank">Vite</a> for our bundling, but you can use any bundler.